dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3452: Profits must not compromise societal welfare.
+### T3452: Corporate actions can result in environmental degradation, worker exploitation, and social inequality.

 |Support|
 |---|